RGLab/covid19_sc/README.md

 ## Data availability
 Links for data sources as provided by the original publication are available below.
-Processed datasets ready for analysis are available at `TODO` as Seurat objects or [h5seurat](https://mojaveazure.github.io/seurat-disk/articles/h5Seurat-load.html) files.
+Processed datasets ready for analysis are available at https://atlas.fredhutch.org/fredhutch/covid/ as Seurat objects or [h5seurat](https://mojaveazure.github.io/seurat-disk/articles/h5Seurat-load.html) files.

 ### Data sources
 Data were downloaded from the following locations: